adam-stokes/vagrant-sbuild/README.md

 + setup vagrant multi-machine for each series
 + include a config.yaml file for setting your debian maintainer info.
-+ extend vagrant commands to include mk-sbuild.
++ make use of lxc provider

 [SbuildSimple]: https://wiki.ubuntu.com/SimpleSbuild
 [vagrant]: http://downloads.vagrantup.com/